-Japan Tax Bulletin

-Focusing on SME Growth Through Enhanced Investment Loss Reserve System

-October 2024

-Japan's commitment to invigorating its small and medium-sized enterprises (SMEs) took a significant step forward with the announcement of the 2024 fiscal year tax reforms.
+Japan Tax Bulletin Focusing on SME Growth Through Enhanced Investment Loss Reserve System October 2024 Japan's commitment to invigorating its small and medium-sized enterprises (SMEs) took a significant step forward with the announcement of the 2024 fiscal year tax reforms.
 These reforms, part of the Reiwa 6 year plan, focus on expanding the SME Business Reorganization Investment Loss Reserve System.
 This policy is tailored to empower SMEs to grow through strategic acquisitions and integrations.

-1. Objectives and Scope of the Reforms

-These reforms are strategically crafted to reduce financial barriers and encourage SMEs to expand their market presence through effective subsidiary integration, with a purpose to foster a dynamic and competitive business ecosystem, making Japan a nurturing ground for ambitious SMEs.
+1. Objectives and Scope of the Reforms These reforms are strategically crafted to reduce financial barriers and encourage SMEs to expand their market presence through effective subsidiary integration, with a purpose to foster a dynamic and competitive business ecosystem, making Japan a nurturing ground for ambitious SMEs.
 The expansion of the SME's investment loss reserve system is also projected to significantly boost the SME sector by making it more attractive for investments and strategic business activities.
 By facilitating easier access to M&A strategies and providing significant tax incentives, the expansion of the SME's investment loss reserve system is also poised to enhance the operational scale and market reach of SMEs across Japan.

-2. Detailed System Overview

-(1) Existing loss reserve in accordance with Management Enhancement Plan

-The current system allows for SME to set up tax deductible reserve for losses from acquiring another company, provided they meet predefined criteria regarding acquisition costs.
-The tax-deductible reserve amount is 70% of the acquisition cost.
-The determent period for the reserve is 5 years and reversed to profits over 5 years after the determent period.
-This measure is extended for another 3 years in 2024 tax reorm.

-(2) Enhanced Deductions for Experienced Enterprises

-2024 tax reform added measures pertaining to special business restructuring plans.
-Upon obtaining certification under the new Special Business Reorganization Plan, these enterprises can deduct 90% of acquisition costs for their first post-certification M&A and 100% for subsequent acquisitions as loss reserves.
+2. Detailed System Overview (1) Extension of the mandatory holding period The revised system allows for reserved funds to be deducted from taxable income, provided they meet predefined criteria regarding acquisition costs.
+A notable change is the extension of the mandatory holding period for these funds from five to ten years, allowing a gradual release and taxation of the funds as profit, thus easing financial strains over a more extended period.
+(2) Comprehensive Extensions and Provisions The reform extends the existing system until March 31, 2027, and introduces new provisions for mid-sized businesses alongside SMEs.
+Under the enhanced system, businesses with approved management plans that include due diligence provisions can now deduct up to 70% of acquisition costs (including fees) directly from their taxable income.
+This allowance is intended to mitigate the upfront financial impact of mergers and acquisitions.
+(3) Enhanced Deductions for Experienced Enterprises For SMEs with prior M&A experience, the reforms offer even more substantial benefits.
+Upon obtaining certification under the new Special Business Reorganization Plan, these enterprises can deduct 90% of acquisition costs for their first post-certification M&A and 100% for subsequent acquisitions.
 This aggressive incentivization underscores Japan's commitment to enhancing its industrial competitiveness and encouraging continuous M&A activity among SMEs.

-(3) Exclusions and Specific Requirements

-The new system sets clear boundaries by excluding transactions either below 100 million yen or exceeding 10 billion yen.
+(4) Exclusions and Specific Requirements The system sets clear boundaries by excluding transactions either below 100 million yen or exceeding 10 billion yen.
 Furthermore, it necessitates the formulation of a certified "Special Business Reorganization Plan" under the updated Act on Enhancing Industrial Competitiveness, ensuring that only well-planned and potentially successful M&As benefit from the system.